 Ah, spring is finally here!
 The birds are chirping, the flowers are blooming, and the pollen—well, let’s not mention the pollen.
 As spring is finally coming into bloom, getting your home in order is probably in the back of everyone’s mind.
 A thorough spring cleaning can help you spruce up your home can also give you an excuse to clean up your budget.

 Here are five ways to start spring off right.

 1. Start by Making a List and Making a Budget

 Start spring off right by creating a list of the rooms you plan to clean and the items you plan to remove from the area, including personal belongings, decor and furniture in the space.
 While you’re making a list of the rooms you intend to spruce up, also make a budget of how you see your financial habits over the next few months.
-Note any bills and expenses you have coming up, and look for potential holes in your spends.
+Note any bills and expenses you have coming up and look for potential holes in your spending.